 Visual aids: screenshots, wireframes, or a product video

-Here's another real-life example.
+Here's a real-life example.
 Let’s take a look at how Dropbox did it back in 2019 when they announced the new desktop app.
 On the announcement page, they included the opt-in option for the existing users, to get early access and take the new app for a spin.
 Plus, they added a dedicated button for collecting feedback.

 “Ready to try out the new Dropbox experience for yourself?
 All Dropbox users can opt in to the new desktop app through our early access program, and we’re rolling out the other features over the next few weeks.
 We can’t wait to hear how you’re using the new Dropbox, what you like, and what you want more of—look for the “Send feedback” button in the lower-right corner of the new desktop app.”